JustinLove/hostable/README.md

 Once built, `public/index.html` can be opened locally from the filesystem, or set up for a local or internet server as you wish.

 The generated page is styled after the twitch following list.
 A host command is provided for copy-paste.
-User comments/tags can be provided in the UserLilst file.
+User comments/tags can be provided in the UserList file.